mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 Finally, len( x ) is defined as the function that returns the number of bits of the bit array x.

 ts_proto:
 : designates the list of Protocol ID field, whose meaning is defined in {{!RFC7296, Section 3.13}}.
-This profile considers the specific protocols values "TCP", "UDP", "UDP-Lite", "SCTP", "OTHER" and "ANY".
-"OTHER" designates any protocol values that are not in :"TCP", "UDP", "UDP-Lite", "SCTP.
-"ANY" as defined in {{!RFC5996, Section 3.13}} and designates any possible values.
+This profile considers the specific protocols values "TCP", "UDP", "UDP-Lite", "SCTP" and "ANY".
+"ANY" designates any possible values as defined in {{!RFC5996, Section 3.13}}.

 dscp_list:
-: designates the list of DSCP values with the same meaning as the List of DSCP Values defined in {{!I-D.mglt-ipsecme-dscp-np}}.
-These are not Traffic Selector, but the compression mandates the packets takes one of these listed DSCP value.
+: designates the list of DSCP values with the same meaning as the List of DSCP Values defined in {{?I-D.mglt-ipsecme-dscp-np}}.
+These are not Traffic Selectors, but the compression mandates that the packets take one of these listed DSCP values.

 alignment:
 : indicates the byte alignement supported by the OS for the ESP extension.
-By default, the alignement is 32 bit for IPv6, but some systems may also support an 8 bit alignement.
-Note that when a block cipher such as AES-CCM is used, an 128 bit alignment is overwritten by the block size.
+By default, the alignment is 32 bit for IPv6, but some systems may also support an 8 bit alignment.
+Note that when a block cipher such as AES-CCM is used, a 128 bit alignment is overwritten by the block size.

 ipsec_mode:
 : designates the IPsec mode defined in {{!RFC4301}}.
 In this document, the possible values are "tunnel" for the Tunnel mode and "transport" for the Transport mode.